 Overview of Cyprus

 The world bank considers Cyprus as a high-income economy, and it is also included in the list of the world's most advanced economies.
 The dominating sector here is the service sector, which makes up 80% of the country's overall GDP.
 With a slight recession faced in 2009, the country's economy is now growing at 3%.
-Despite severe restrictions during the pandemic in 2020, Cyprus's employment rate did not fall.
+Despite severe restrictions during the pandemic, Cyprus's employment rate did not fall.
 Remarkably the unemployment rate has decreased from 8.37% to 7.23% in the past two years.

 Total population: 1.20 million+